-When it comes to trade-in methods for used electronics, we’re fortunate to have a wealth of options to pick from.
-For those who frequently shop at Best Buy or who prefer to buy their smartphones there instead of from their provider or directly from Apple, Best Buy Trade-In does have its benefits, namely competitive trade-in values for iPhones and video game consoles.
+When it comes to trade-in methods for used electronics, it’s nice to have choices.
+For those who frequently shop at Best Buy or who prefer to buy things there instead of from their provider or directly from Apple, its trade-in program does have benefits, namely competitive trade-in values for iPhones and video game consoles.

 |•||Must pay shipping fee to have your item returned if you are unhappy with your updated trade-in value for your online trade-in|

 When compared to GadgetGone, the choice is clear: Unlike Best Buy’s trade-in program, sending items to us will consistently earn you more money (in cash!), and the process is just as simple.

 |GadgetGone Pros: |

 |•||Different payment methods (PayPal, mailed check, or Amazon gift card)|